mfp20/FUZIX/Kernel/platform-rpipico_rt/README.md

 There's a Forth interpreter as `fforth` (use capital letters) and some games are in `/usr/games`.

-You can customized the filesystem by modifing the `update-flash.sh` script to include/exclude libraries and other binaries existing and built by default from `[FUZIX]/Library` and `[FUZIX]/Applications`.
+You can customize the root filesystem by modifing the `update-flash.sh` script to include/exclude libraries and other binaries existing and built by default from `[FUZIX]/Library` and `[FUZIX]/Applications`.
+You can also use `ucp` command on linux host to manually mod the disk image.

 # Issues